zeromaj/iota/README.md

 - Miners periodically upload their local weights and merge their activations using a variant of Butterfly All-Reduce.
 - Validators spot-check miners to ensure that work was performed as required.

 For a more comprehensive overview, please refer to our technical paper [here](https://www.macrocosmos.ai/research/iota_primer.pdf).
+You can also find the report on [ArXiv](https://arxiv.org/abs/2507.17766)

 <div align="center">
     <a href="https://www.macrocosmos.ai/research/iota_primer.pdf">